apache/pekko-persistence-dynamodb/RELEASING.md

 - commit
 - tag it as `vX.Y.Z`
 - push things
-- `sbt publishSigned` and remember to publish for 2.12 as well
+- `sbt -Dpublish.maven.central=true publishSigned` and remember to publish for 2.12 as well
   - `++2.12.X` && `publishSigned`